pawal/torrent-tracker/README.md

   IPv6  2600:9000:2094::/48  rolling   ~8 addresses per run
 ```

-The prefix comes from enrichment, but not by looking the address up: a rolling
-host answers with addresses nothing has ever seen, so they are never in
+The prefix is not looked up, since a rolling host answers with addresses nothing
-`ip_info` when the pass runs.
-What is known is the prefix a *sibling* address
-was found in, so an address is matched by containment against the prefixes
+has ever seen.
+Containment supplies it instead: an address is matched against the
-enrichment has already recorded.
-One enriched address in the /48 is enough to
+prefixes enrichment has already recorded for the name's other addresses, so one
-place every later one.
-An address inside no known prefix is left as an address.
+enriched address places every later one in the /48.
+An address inside no known
+prefix stays an address.

-Nothing is reported while the addresses churn inside the prefix; a move to a
+Churn inside a prefix is not reported.
+A move to another prefix is a
-different prefix is a `prefix_added` and a `prefix_removed`.
-If the addresses
+`prefix_added` and a `prefix_removed`.
+After `--steady-after` (3) settled runs
-settle for three runs the family goes back to being tracked address by address.
-`--roll-after=-1` turns the whole thing off and keeps every address.
+the family returns to per-address tracking; `--roll-after=-1` keeps every
+address.

-**Those three changed runs need not be consecutive.** Not every CDN reshuffles
+The changed runs need not be consecutive, since a CDN that swaps pools every
-on every query. `p4p.arenabg.com` serves one CloudFront pool for a couple of
-hours, swaps to another, and swaps back — so its changes are never adjacent, and
-a churn count cleared by the first unchanged run went 1, 0, 1, 0 and never
-reached the threshold.
-Its IPv4 family stayed on per-address tracking for days,
-emitting four `ip_removed` and four `ip_added` entries per swap, while its IPv6
-family churned every single run and rolled immediately.
-Three names produced 54%
-of all address churn in the feed on that rule.
+few hours never produces adjacent changes.
+Churn therefore survives an

-So churn now survives an unchanged run and clears only once a family has
+unchanged run and clears only once a family has settled.

-actually settled — the same `--steady-after` that un-rolls a rolling family.
-A
-set that cannot hold still for three runs is churning; one that renumbers once
-and then holds is a host that moved, and still never rolls.
+## Parked names

-**Names that are no longer trackers.** Expired tracker domains get bought and
+Expired tracker domains get bought and pointed at a parking host, where they
-pointed at a parking host, where they carry on answering and so carry on
-looking healthy.
-The seed list has carried `0123456789nonexistent.com` since
+carry on answering and so carry on looking healthy.
+The detector is
-2012 as a canary: a name meant never to resolve.
-It resolves now, and 26 dead
-trackers answer with the same address.

-That makes the detector self-maintaining.
-A control name is one known not to be
+self-maintaining: a control name is one known not to be a tracker, so whatever it
-a tracker, so whatever it answers with is a parking address by definition, and
+answers with is a parking address by definition, and any name resolving only to
-any name resolving only to those is parked:
+those is parked.

 ```sh
 trackerd control 0123456789nonexistent.com   # mark a canary (the seed one is automatic)